Acts of Peter and the Twelve: Analysis

-Since the narrative voice shifts between first and third person, scholars have debated whether it is the work of multiple authors or use of literary technique.
-Andrea L. Molinari argues that the text contains five voice shifts and three separate sources, but a shift in voice does not necessarily entail a change of source.
-Citing analyses by Vernon K. Robbins and Stephen J. Patterson, Molinari notes that in the narration of ancient sea-voyage stories, it was common to shift to first-person plural voice.
+Since the narrative voice shifts between first and third person, scholars have debated whether it is the work of multiple authors or simply literary technique.
+Theologian Andrea L. Molinari argues that the text contains five voice shifts and three separate sources, but a shift in voice does not necessarily entail a change of source.
+Citing analyses by New Testament scholar Vernon K. Robbins and Stephen J. Patterson, Molinari notes that in the narration of ancient sea-voyage stories, it was common to shift to first-person plural voice.
 But the text also has voice shifts when the narrative perspective changes.
 Molinari concludes that the author of the text added his own material to the end of two other sources.
 Molinari believes that the entirety of the text up to the point that the physician quickly leaves and comes back (1.1–9.1) is from a single source.
 He believes that the post-resurrection appearance (9.1–9.29) is from a second source.
 The remainder of the text (9.30–12.19), in Molinari's view, is the author's attempt to link the other two sources with his own beliefs about pastoral ministry.

-István Czachesz argues that the text is an allegory for monasticism and that it came from a Pachomian monastery in 347–367 AD.
+Academic István Czachesz argues that the text is an allegory for monasticism and that it came from a Pachomian monastery in 347–367 AD.
 Czachesz sees parallels between the written Pachomian rules and Lithargoel's warnings about avoiding the dangers of the road.
 Czachesz believes that the city of Habitation could be symbolic of the monastery, and Lithargoel could represent Pachomius.
 Furthermore, the themes expressed by Jesus near the end of the text—providing for the poor, healing them, and condemning the rich—match the Pachomian monastic tradition.